Road Trip Iceland Part 5: A Gay Couple exploring East Iceland to the Edge of the Arctic

 Saga of the Hidden People of Ásbyrgi

-Before we drove in the south direction the next day, we camped right close to the northern coast for one night in Ásbyrgi camp site in Ásbyrgi, a horseshoe-shaped canyon created by the river Jökulsá á Fjöllum.
+Before we drove in the south direction the next day, we camped right close to the northern coast for one night in Ásbyrgi campsite in Ásbyrgi, a horseshoe-shaped canyon created by the river Jökulsá á Fjöllum.
 If you believe in myths, the horseshoe-shaped canyon was made by Odin’s eight-legged horse, when it touched the ground.
-It is also the capital of the elves, that are called in Iceland the “hidden people of Iceland“.
+It is also the capital of the elves, that is called in Iceland the “hidden people of Iceland“.
 Everywhere around the Botnstjörn lake visitors will find signs and traces of the Icelandic believe in these myths.
 Or are they true?
 As part of the Vatnajökull National Park, this unique, almost magical landscape is worth a visit.

 Hrossaborg Crater – a Natural Amphitheater

 After passing by the other, the west side of the Dettifoss canyon, it was actually just a short way first in South, later on in the Western direction to one of our most favorite spots in East/central Iceland: the Hrossaborg crater.
 After driving over a white bridge, we spot a huge volcano crater on the left-hand side.
 Leaving the main road in a Southern direction, we needed to take the gravel road through a dry riverbed (we would recommend a 4×4 for this part of Iceland) and ended up in a natural amphitheater.
 The name Hrossaburg (Icelandic for Horse castle) is related to the former use for gathering horses in this natural enclosure.
-A place with an incredible view, total silence and incomparable beauty.
+A place with an incredible view, total silence, and incomparable beauty.

 We hiked on top of the crater edge and simply enjoyed the view.
 And of course, tried to imagine, how this nature-film set was used filming Oblivion with Tom Cruise.
 Knowing that and being all alone here, made this spot to very special place for us on our Iceland road trip.